 ...actually short for "Fuck Yes!
 Saturday."
-Yes, we have a potty mouth here.
+Yes, I have a potty mouth here.

 It's the interweb’s only manifesto that covers the good, the awesome, and the fugly about being a remote or nomadic professional, a.k.a. digital nomad, a.k.a fancy way of calling those people who have a laptop and do stuff online so they can be wherever they want.

 There’s a lot of stuff to know about the digital nomad life that no one tells you about.
-Here are just a few of the things we talk about here at FY!S:
+Here are just a few of the things FY!S talks about:

 FY!S is like the "secret" menu at your favorite fast food chains and you wondering where the hell it has been all your life.
 Welcome.